bpruss/dbframework/README.md

 Goal: For anyone (including the build server) to be able to check out and deploy a database project without need of specialized DBA skills.
 Just run a single install command with the correct credentials and target db name.

-Note: I have done this same approach with Microsoft SQL Server and as time permits I may port this implemenation to SQL Server but for now we are starting with Oracle.
+Note: I have done this same approach with Microsoft SQL Server and as time permits I may port this implemenation to SQL Server but for now and this github project we are starting with Oracle.

 Strategy:
 Break into modules